-Our existing principal stockholders, executive officers, directors and their affiliates beneficially own a significant number of our outstanding shares of common stock.
+As of May 28, 2021, our existing principal stockholders, executive officers, directors and their affiliates beneficially own approximately 38.4% of our outstanding shares of common stock, and our Executive Chairman, Charles M. Fernandez received a restricted stock award of 600,000 shares of our common stock on May 27, 2021 (which will vest in three installments over three years).
 In addition, such parties may acquire additional control by purchasing stock that we may issue in connection with our future fundraising efforts.
-Also, the holders of our convertible promissory notes, in the aggregate, upon conversion at the holders' option, at various conversion prices, would be issued 4,436,227 shares of our common stock.
-As a result, these current and future stockholders may now and in the future be able to exercise a significant level of control over all matters requiring stockholder approval, including the election of directors.
+Also, the holders of our convertible promissory notes were issued an aggregate of 927,031 shares of our common stock upon conversion of those notes on May 27, 2021.
+As a result, these stockholders may now and in the future be able to exercise a significant level of control over all matters requiring stockholder approval, including the election of directors.
 This control could have the effect of delaying or preventing a change of control of our company or changes in management and will make the approval of certain transactions difficult or impossible without the support of these stockholders.